 Jessie Redmon Fauset

-Jessie Redmon Fauset, an author-poet and integral figure in the Harlem Renaissance, was the literary editor of the NAACP magazine The Crisis as well as the editor of the children's magazine The Brownies' Book.
+Jessie Redmon Fauset, an author-poet and integral figure in the Harlem Renaissance, was the literary editor of the NAACP magazine The Crisis, as well as the editor of the children's magazine, The Brownies’ Book.
 She published four novels and provided mentorship to well-respected poets such as Claude McKay and Langston Hughes.
 Numerous historians have called her work and impact on the race dialogue under-appreciated.
-“A look at Fauset’s entire body of work reveals a writer who is more engaged with modern questions of race, class, and gender than she has been given credit for,” Professor Claire Oberon Garcia of Colorado College told The New Yorker.
+“A look at Fauset’s entire body of work reveals a writer who is more engaged with modern questions of race, class, and gender than she has been given credit for,” Professor Claire Oberon Garcia of Colorado College said of Fauset to The New Yorker.

 Author of the groundbreaking novel “Invisible Man”—which dealt with issues of African American identity, Black nationalism, and Marxism—Ralph Ellison had a huge impact on American thinking and politics in the 1950s and beyond.
 According to many scholars, he brought a new type of Black character to the page.
-“Ellison’s view was that the African American culture and sensibility was far from the downtrodden, unsophisticated picture presented by writers, sociologists and politicians, both Black and white,” wrote Anne Seidlitz for PBS.
+“Ellison’s view was that the African-American culture and sensibility was far from the downtrodden, unsophisticated picture presented by writers, sociologists and politicians at the time, both black and white,” wrote Anne Seidlitz for PBS.
 “He posited instead that Blacks had created their own traditions, rituals, and a history that formed a cohesive and complex culture that was the source of a full sense of identity.”

 The contributions that Angela Davis has made over the years to American racial discourse have been immeasurable.
 The writer and human rights activist, who rose to fame in the late 1960s due to her activism and work with the Black Panthers and the Communist Party, is often remembered for her association with a domestic terror attack in Marin Country, California, that killed four people (she was prosecuted for purchasing the firearms but later acquitted by an all-white jury).
 Her work has contributed mightily to activism around racism and white supremacy, and she’s written more than 10 books exploring issues like feminism, women’s rights, race, class, and social justice.

 An integral part of the Chicago Black Renaissance, Margaret Walker was a vibrant figure in the literary community of the 1930s and ’40s.
-Her 1942 poetry collection “For My People” won the prestigious Yale Series of Younger Poets Competition and her 1966 historical novel about the American Civil War titled “Jubilee” was also highly acclaimed.
-After her death, fellow writer Amiri Baraka wrote: “She was one of the greatest writers of the language.
+Her 1942 poetry collection, “For My People,” won the prestigious Yale Series of Younger Poets Competition and her 1966 historical novel about the American Civil War, titled “Jubilee,” was also highly acclaimed.
+After her death, fellow writer Amiri Baraka wrote of Walker: “She was one of the greatest writers of the language.
 She was the grandest expression of the American poetic voice and the ultimate paradigm of the Afro-American classic literary tradition.”

 Harriet Wilson, who was born free in 1825 but became an indentured servant after being orphaned, was the first African American to publish a novel in the United States.
 She did so anonymously with a book called “Our Nig” and it wasn’t until the 1980s that a scholar discovered her identity and credited her with the groundbreaking accomplishment.
 “It turned the literary world on its end, as up to that point it had been widely accepted that the first African American published novelist had been Frances Ellen Watkins Harper,” wrote Carla Garner for BlackPast.org.

 Few contemporary African American authors have achieved the degree of praise and literary acclaim as Alice Walker, author of the 1982 Pulitzer Prize-winning novel “The Color Purple.”
 In addition to her copious accolades as an author, Walker is a feminist and social activist who is responsible for coining the term “womanist.”
-On top of her most famous novel, Walker wrote “The Third Life of Grange Copeland” and “Meridian.”
+On top of her most famous novel, Walker wrote other works such as “The Third Life of Grange Copeland” and “Meridian.